AlexaDealova/My-CyberSecurity-Journey/README.md

 ## Contact

-Feel free to connect on [LinkedIn] — link to be added.
+Feel free to connect on www.linkedin.com/in/alexa-alfito-dealova